madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 ## Setup sequelize

-Sequelize is an [ORM (Object Relational Mapping)][orm] which is in charge to translate TypeScript object in SQL queries to save models.
+Sequelize is an [ORM (Object Relational Mapping)][orm] which is in charge to translate TypeScript objects in SQL queries to save models.
 The [sequelize documentation about TypeScrypt](http://docs.sequelizejs.com/manual/typescript) is really complete but don't panics I'll show you how to implement with Express.

 We start to add librairies: